 Prenatal diagnosis is available for families with a known risk for having a baby with AEC syndrome.

 The treatment of AEC syndrome is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
-Pediatricians, orthopedists, orthopedic surgeons, dermatologists, dentists, audiologists, otolaryngologists, and other healthcare professionals may need to systematically and comprehensively plan an affected child’s treatment.
-Psychosocial support for the entire family is essential as well.
-Genetic counseling may be of benefit for affected individuals and their families.
+Pediatricians, ophthalmologists, orthopedic surgeons, dermatologists, dentists, audiologists, otolaryngologists, and other healthcare professionals may need to systematically and comprehensively plan an affected child’s treatment.

 Small ankyloblepharon may breakdown or disintegrate (autolyse) on their own without any treatment.
 Larger ones may require surgical removal.
 Surgery may also be necessary for cleft lip, cleft palate, limb malformations, and certain facial anomalies such as underdeveloped jaw.